 Olifants Estuary, South Africa

-View the CCRN’s Olifants Estuary Community Story as a PDF
+View the complete CCRN’s Olifants Estuary Community Story as a PDF

-• Through partnerships developed over the years with researchers and NGOs, fishers in Olifants Estuary have strengthened their voice in negotiations and decisions affecting the estuary and their livelihoods.
+• Fishers of the Ebenhaeser and Papendorp communities in Olifants Estuary have strengthened their voice in negotiations and decisions affecting the estuary and their livelihoods.

-• Increased understanding of the importance of the estuary for conservation, livelihoods and culture amongst fishers, government officials and other stakeholders has led to a greater willingness to work together to achieve socio-economic and conservation objectives.
+• Increased understanding of the importance of the estuary for conservation, livelihood and culture — amongst fishers, government officials and other stakeholders — has led to a greater willingness to work together to achieve socio-economic and conservation objectives.

-• Proposed mining activities in the vicinity of the Olifants estuary pose a new threat to the communities of Papendorp and Ebenhaeser and require ongoing vigilance, mobilisation of the community and collaboration with social partners, to defend rights and the environment.
+• Proposed mining activities in the vicinity of the Olifants estuary pose a new threat to the communities and require ongoing vigilance, mobilisation and collaboration to defend rights and the environment.

 The people of Ebenhaeser were forcibly removed from their farmlands near Lutzville in the Western Cape of South Africa in 1926 and relocated to unfertile lands adjacent to the Olifants Estuary (Figure 1).
-These communities have been reliant on the estuary for fishing for generations although in recent years reduced catches have resulted in many seeking supplemental livelihoods(1,2).
-There areapproximately 120 fishing families that rely on fishing for food and as a contribution to livelihoods.
-They live in two main villages adjacent to the estuary – Ebenhaeser and Papendorp.
+These communities have been reliant on the estuary for fishing for generations although in recent years reduced catches have resulted in many seeking supplemental livelihoods(4,5).

 Figure 1: Map of the Olifants River Estuary